openhab/org.openhab.binding.zwave/doc/qubino/zmnhda_0_0.md

 ### Parameter 40: Power reporting in Watts on power change

 Set value means percentage
-  * 0 – Reporting Disabled
-  * 1 – 100 = 1% - 100% Reporting enabled.

-Power report is send (push) only when actual power in Watts in real time change for more than set percentage comparing to previous actual power in Watts, step is 1%.
+<ul&gt<li&gt0 – Reporting Disabled</li&gt <li&gt1 – 100 = 1% - 100% Reporting enabled.</li&gt </ul&gt<p&gtPower report is send (push) only when actual power in Watts in real time change for more than set percentage comparing to previous actual power in Watts, step is 1%. </p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```5```.